 - Accounts receivable and revenue recognition.
 Revenues are recognized when there is persuasive evidence of an arrangement, delivery has occurred, the price has been fixed or is determinable, and collectibility can be reasonably assured.
 The Company provides allowances for expected cash discounts, returns, claims and doubtful accounts based upon historical bad debt and claims experience and periodic evaluation of specific customer accounts and the aging of accounts receivable.
 If the financial condition of the Company's customers were to deteriorate, resulting in an impairment of their ability to make payments, additional allowances may be required. - Inventories are stated at the lower of cost or market (net realizable value).
 Cost has been determined using the first-in first-out method ("FIFO").
 Costs included in inventory include raw materials, direct and indirect labor and employee benefits, depreciation, general manufacturing overhead and various other costs of manufacturing.
 Market, with respect to all inventories, is replacement cost or net realizable value.
 Inventories on hand are compared against anticipated future usage, which is a function of historical usage, anticipated future selling price, expected sales below cost, excessive quantities and an evaluation for obsolescence.
 Actual results could differ from assumptions used to value obsolete inventory, excessive inventory or inventory expected to be sold below cost and additional reserves may be required. - Goodwill and indefinite life intangible assets are subject to annual impairment testing.
 The impairment tests are based on determining the fair value of the specified reporting units and indefinite life intangible assets based on management judgments and assumptions using the discounted cash flows and market value approaches for the fair value determination of goodwill and indefinite life intangibles.
 These judgments and assumptions could materially change the value of the specified reporting units and indefinite life intangible assets and, therefore, could materially impact the Company's consolidated financial statements.
 Intangible assets with definite lives are amortized over their useful lives.
 The useful life of a definite-lived intangible asset is based on assumptions and judgments made by management at the time of acquisition.
-Changes in these judgments and assumptions that could include a loss of customers, a change in the assessment of future operations or a prolonged economic downturn could materially change the value of the definite-lived intangible assets and, therefore, could materially impact the Company's financial statements. - Deferred tax assets and liabilities are recognized for the future tax consequences attributable to differences between the financial statement carrying amounts of existing assets and liabilities and their respective tax bases.
-Deferred tax assets and liabilities are measured using enacted tax rates expected to apply to taxable income in the years in which the temporary differences are expected to be recovered or settled.
-The effect on deferred tax assets and liabilities of a change in the tax rates is recognized in earnings in the period that includes the enactment date.
-Additionally, taxing jurisdictions could retroactively disagree with the Company's tax treatment of certain items, and some historical transactions have income tax effects going forward.
-Accounting rules require these future effects to be evaluated using current laws, rules and regulations, each of which can change at any time and in an unpredictable manner. - Environmental and legal accruals are estimates based on judgments made by the Company relating to ongoing environmental and legal proceedings, as disclosed in the Company's consolidated financial statements.
-In determining whether a liability is probable and reasonably estimable, the Company consults with its internal experts.
-The Company believes that the amounts recorded in the accompanying financial statements are based on the best estimates and judgments available to it.
+Changes in these judgments and assumptions that could include a loss of customers, a change in the assessment of future operations or a prolonged economic downturn could materially change the value of the definite-lived intangible assets and, therefore, could materially impact the Company's financial statements. - The Company's tax rate is based on its income, statutory tax rates and tax planning opportunities available in the jurisdictions in which it operates.
+Tax laws are complex and subject to different interpretations by the taxpayer and respective governmental taxing authorities.
+Significant judgment is required in determining the Company's tax expense and in evaluating the Company's tax positions.
+Deferred tax assets represent amounts available to reduce income taxes payable on taxable income in a future period.
+The Company evaluates the recoverability of these future tax deductions by assessing the adequacy of future expected taxable income from all sources, including reversal of taxable temporary differences, forecasted operating earnings and available tax planning strategies.
+These sources of income inherently rely on estimates, including business forecasts and other projections of financial results over an extended period of time.
+In the event that the Company is not able to realize all or a portion of its deferred tax assets in the future a valuation allowance is provided.
+The Company would recognize such amounts through a charge to income in the period in which that determination is made or when tax law changes are enacted.